Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Experiments

 As a final experiment to qualitatively validate the practical utility of \modelname{} in a real-world downstream task, we conducted a navigation experiment in a novel scene with RGB-D data captured using an iPhone 15 Pro (30 FPS, downsampled to 5 FPS).
 The scene was staged to depict a common social situation: two people engaged in conversation.

 We integrate \modelname{} into a 3DSG pipeline, generating both a 3D instance-segmented point cloud of the environment and the corresponding Social 3D Scene Graph.
-This reconstructed map was then provided to a sample-based motion planner\cite{9158399}, which produced a conventionally cost-optimal (shortest) trajectory from a start to a goal position; visualized as the blue path in Fig.~\ref{fig:real_nav}.
+This reconstructed map was then provided to a sample-based motion planner~\cite {9158399}, which produced a conventionally cost-optimal (shortest) trajectory from a start to a goal position in real time, visualized as the blue path in Fig.~\ref{fig:real_nav}.
 Next, we leverage the Social 3D Scene Graph for socially-aware motion planning by augmenting the geometric cost map with a ``social cost''.
 Specifically, interactions such as the identified \texttt{SPEAK} relationship create a high social-cost region between the two individuals (visualized in the lower layer of Fig.~\ref{fig:real_nav}).
 This field penalizes paths that intersect the interaction space, with the cost at any point $p$ calculated as:

 where $C_{\text{rel}}$ is a cost autonomously derived from the relationship type, $R$ is its radius of influence, and $d(p, L_{ij})$ is the distance between point $p$ and the line segment $L_{ij}$ connecting the two individuals.
 Presented with this socially augmented cost map, the planner generates a new trajectory (the red path) that avoids disrupting social interaction, even if it is slightly longer.
-This demonstrates how the semantic understanding provided by \modelname{} can readily be used to generate socially normative robot behavior, extending previous work in social navigation such as \cite{7487452}, which was constrained by simpler and less semantically rich scene models.
+This shows how \modelname{}'s semantic understanding can generate socially normative behavior, extending prior social-navigation work constrained to simpler scene models~\cite{7487452}.